GabeMaldonado/GabeMaldonado.github.io/_posts/2020-11-19-DeployedApps.md

 ## Data Exploration and Correlation Finder

-This app takes a timeseries dataset from the user and does teh following:
+This app takes a timeseries dataset from the user and does the following:
 *   Provides descriptive statistics about a variable from the dataset, plots data using a line chart and a distribution chart.
 *   Uses statsmodels to decompose the timeseries.
 We can select a variabe to decompose, and it will return the trend, seasonality and error which are underlying components of timeseries data.
-*   Calculates the correlation between variables in the entire dataset and it plots a distribution matrix heatmap.
+*   Calculates the correlation between variables in the entire dataset and it plots a correlation matrix heatmap.

 ## Mushroom Classifier
 Are mushrooms edible or poisonous?
 This app uses a dataset which contains certain mushroom characteristics and classify them using one of the following classifiers that can be selected by the user:
-*   Support Vector MAchines SVM
+*   Support Vector Machine SVM
 *   Logistic Regression
 *   Random Forest